RyandTeague/Nail-Salon-Booking/README.md

 - The site was deployed using Code Institute's mock terminal for Heorku.
 The steps to deploy are as follows
     - Create a new Heroku App
     - Set the buildbacks to Python and NodeJS in that order
+    - Link the heroku app to a PostgreSQL database hosted on https://www.elephantsql.com
     - Link the heroku app to the repository
     - Click on Deploy